-In its OIP, the licensee stated that Testing and calibration of the instrumentation will be consistent with vendor recommendations or other documented basis, and that calibration will be specific to the mounted instrument(s) and the display(s).
+Testing and calibration of the instrumentation will be consistent with vendor recommendations or other documented basis.
+Calibration will be specific to the mounted instrument(s) and the display(s).
+Existing station work control processes will be utilized to control maintenance and testing.

-Information is not available within the 28-day response period allotted for this RAI.
-Duke Energy anticipates submitting a response to RAI-11 for ONS in the

-February 2014 Six-Month Status Report for the Implementation of Order EA-12-051.
+Information is not available within the 30-day response period for this RAI.
+Duke Energy anticipates submitting a response to this RAI for Catawba in the February 2014 six-month status report for the implementation of Order EA-12-051.